Where to Go in Greece in Autumn: Quiet Islands Without the Crowds

 Psathi Blue – A boutique guesthouse right on the seafront, with airy white‑on‑white interiors and a focus on long, lazy mornings.
 Breakfast is served on your terrace, with the sound of the waves as your soundtrack.

-Tinos has an artistic soul carved in stone.
+Tinos stands out for its villages more than its beaches.
+Places like Pyrgos and Kardiani are known for marble details, small workshops, and a slower pace that doesn’t change much after summer.
 Known as Greece’s marble island, it’s a place where craftsmanship is woven into everyday life.
-Even the humble pigeon houses — dotting the hillsides in white‑washed clusters — are miniature works of art, adorned with geometric carvings, stylized hearts, and tiny star motifs that have been passed down through generations of local stonemasons.
+Even the humble pigeon houses (dotting the hillsides in white‑washed clusters) are miniature works of art, adorned with geometric carvings, stylized hearts, and tiny star motifs that have been passed down through generations of local stonemasons.

 The village of Pyrgos feels like stepping into a living gallery.
 Every doorway, window frame, and fountain is edged in finely carved marble, so intricate you’ll find yourself slowing down just to admire the details.
 Workshops spill out onto the narrow streets, and in autumn, you might catch artisans chipping away at blocks of pure white marble, the soft dust catching the sunlight.
 In the shady main square, beneath the protective spread of a centuries‑old plane tree, locals and visitors gather at Kentrikon Café for thick, sweet Greek coffee or a glass of ouzo.
 From your table, you can watch as marble shavings drift like snow from the hands of nearby sculptors.